Ecommerce case studies

 Pinterest is often overlooked as just a place for lifestyle bloggers and wedding planners.
 But it can be a vital channel for brands looking to increase their brand awareness and connect to their ideal audience.
 And if you’re planning your big day, Pinterest can also be an excellent tool for inspiration, pair it with a wedding registry online to turn those ideas into reality.

-One of the biggest attractions of the platform is that pinners are looking to discover and open to new ideas and products.
+One of the biggest attractions of the platform is that pinners are looking to discover and are open to new ideas and products.
 It’s the perfect place to visually tell your brand’s unique story and connect people to what they find inspiring.
+If you’re looking for innovative ways to build your inventory, consider the opportunity to invest in truckload furniture liquidation, which can offer great value and variety for your business while engaging potential customers with unique and inspiring offerings.

 What better place to showcase your product than a platform people use to plan their purchases?
 According to Pinterest, 90% of weekly pinners use the platform to make purchase decisions.